 - Distance from Mumbai to Amboli – 491 Km.

 - Distance from Pune to Amboli – 348 Km.

-Best visited post-monsoon, Chikaldhara is a prominent hill station in the Vidarbha region of Maharashtra.
+The best-visited post-monsoon, Chikaldhara is a prominent hill station in the Vidarbha region of Maharashtra.
 It is situated at 1118 m and has some of the best sightseeing for nature enthusiasts.

-The prime attractions like Sunset Point, Mozari Point, Shakkar Lake, Pancha Dhara Waterfall, and Gawligad fort make Chikaldhara one of the best hill stations in Maharashtra from Mumbai.
+The prime attractions like Sunset Point, Mozari Point, Shakkar Lake, Pancha Dhara Waterfall, and Gawligad Fort make Chikaldhara one of the best hill stations in Maharashtra from Mumbai.